odoo/documentation/ecommerce/shopper_experience/payment_acquirer.rst

 How to manage orders paid with payment acquirers
 ===================================================

-Odoo confirms orders automatically as soon as the payment is authorized by a payment acquirer.
+Twenty20 confirms orders automatically as soon as the payment is authorized by a payment acquirer.
 This triggers the delivery.
 If you invoice based on ordered quantities, you are also requested to invoice the order.